Smart Meter Installation Cost

 What's Involved in a Smart Meter Installation?

-Firstly, your energy supplier engineer will survey the area and inspect the home's boiler to get a lay of the land, as well as any other gas appliances within the property, to ensure they're safe and working.
+• Initial Inspection — your energy supplier engineer will check your home's boiler, as well as any other gas appliances within the property, to ensure they're safe and working.

-Before removing your old meters, they will note down the final readings to make sure that your account is correct and up to date.
+• Final Meter Readings — Before removing your old meters, the engineer will note down the final readings to ensure your account is accurate and up to date.

 5imageofsmartmeter5